 is a very short biography and if you want more information

 you can visit the contributor's website where you will usually

 find contact details.
 If you wish us to pass a message on

 Father and Sons ]

-of the inalienable rules of family businesses is that
+of the inalienable rules of family businesses is that sons

-on interfering after they've 'officially' retired.
+after they've 'officially' retired.
 Has this been true at

 Le Gavroche?
 John Radford talked to Michel Roux jr.

-No and no.' 'Well, perhaps a bit, and not as much now
+No and no.' 'Well, perhaps a bit, and not as much now as at

-Michelin star?
-It's a bit too complicated to explain in a few words, so we'll
+a bit too complicated to explain in a few words, so we'll

 return to it later and start at the beginning instead.

 Albert Roux is known as 'Michel junior' to avoid confusion

-with his uncle Michel (of The Waterside Inn) and it's
+with his uncle Michel (of The Waterside Inn) and it's just

-confusing.
-Michel junior was born in England in 1960, seven years before his
+junior was born in England in 1960, seven years before his

 father and his uncle first established Le Gavroche,

 and he thinks he was always destined to cook.
 Certainly his

 education was steered that way pretty effectively from the

 age of sixteen, when he was apprenticed to Maitre Patissier

 In terms of selection of ingredients, the basic disciplines

-of cooking and attention to detail in the finished dish,
+of cooking and attention to detail in the finished dish, it

-like his father and uncle, still admits to a love of
+his father and uncle, still admits to a love of

 working with pastry.